cristidragomir97/LLMy/docs/launchfiles.md

-# LeRemix Launch Files Documentation
+# LLMy Launch Files Documentation

-This document provides an overview of all launch files in the LeRemix ROS 2 workspace and their parameters.
+This document provides an overview of all launch files in the LLMy ROS 2 workspace and their parameters.

 ## Main System Launch Files

-### leremix_bringup/launch/bringup_robot.launch.py
+### llmy_bringup/launch/bringup_robot.launch.py
 **Description**: Main modular launch file that coordinates all three subsystems (sensors, motion, communication).

 **Parameters**: